Brown to go

 If accepted, the proposal would mean Mr Brown remaining in Downing Street for another five months and voters being presented with a second unelected prime minister in a row.

-Of course it is not unusual for leaders and PMs to change mid-term. is how and Jenny Shipley became PM.
-But I can't recall an occasion when a person becomes PM pretty much straight after the election, despite not being the party leader who contested it.
+Of course it is not unusual for leaders and PMs to change mid-term.
+This is how Geoffrey Palmer and Jenny Shipley became PM.
+But I can’t recall an occasion when a person becomes PM pretty much straight after the election, despite not being the party leader who contested it.

 This puts some pressure on the Conservatives.
 Either they make a better deal to the Lib Dems, or they remain in Opposition, and hope they can bring the Government down quickly.